 Many unique reasons can explain why people choose to adhere to a vegan diet.
-There are three primary major groups that can help better explain why people – vegans, in particular, do not eat fish:
+Three primary major groups can help better explain why people – vegans, in particular, do not eat fish:

 The Environmental Impact

 Commercial fishing produces a bycatch, which is any unintended catch of creatures that were not intended to be caught.
-Bycatch has the potential to drastically degrade ocean biodiversity.
-Every year, some 650,000 marine animals (turtles, whales, and dolphins) are hurt or killed in fishing nets.
+Bycatch has the potential to degrade ocean biodiversity drastically.
+Some 650,000 marine animals (turtles, whales, and dolphins) are hurt or killed yearly in fishing nets.

 Animal Rights and Welfare

-The majority of people believe fish experience pain, and recent research has confirmed this.
-They have nociceptors, which are cells that detect pressure, heat, and irritation as a threat.
+Most people believe fish experience pain and recent research has confirmed this.
+They have nociceptors, cells that detect pressure, heat, and irritation as threats.
 Fish, like humans, create natural painkillers.

-According to studies, fish that are exposed to chemical irritants lose their appetite, brush their bodies along aquarium walls, and show greater indicators of distress.
+According to studies, fish that are exposed to chemical irritants lose their appetite, brush their bodies along aquarium walls, and show more excellent indicators of distress.

 Vegans believe that killing or injuring animals is unethical.
 This leads to the powerful argument that eating fish hurts them, which is absolutely contrary to the vegan philosophy.